-SUBCONTRACTORS
+SUBCONTRACTORS:

-The following named subcontractor(s) will perform with labor, or otherwise render services to the general contractor in or about the construction of the work or improvement in an amount in excess of one-half of one percent of the total bid presented herewith.
+The following named subcontractor(s) will perform with labor, or otherwise render services to the general contractor in or about the construction of the work or improvement in an amount in excess of one-half of one percent of the total bid presented herewith or \$10,000, whichever is greater.
 Please fill out as completely as possible when submitting your bid.
 Use subcontractor's business name style as registered with the License Board.
-Submission of subcontractor's name, location of business and description of work, California contractor's license number and public works contractor registration number issued pursuant to Section 1725.5 of the Labor Code, all are REQUIRED, by Section 4104 of the California Public Contract Code, to be submitted prior to bid opening.
+Each listed subcontractor's name, location of business and description of work, and both their contractor's license number and public works contractor registration number, issued pursuant to Section 1725.5 of the Labor Code, are REQUIRED, by Section 4104 of the California Public Contract Code, to be submitted prior to bid opening.
 (The "location of business" must specify the city in which the subcontractor's business is located, and the state if other than California.)
 All other requested information shall be submitted, either with the bid or within 24 hours after bid opening.